You can keep yourself and your house cool this summer and be kind to the environment at the same time. Here’s how.

 Sometimes you might feel like ceiling fans just push the hot air around your home rather than cool it down.
 Well you’re not wrong – fans that aren’t rotating counter-clockwise may be doing just that!

-Set your ceiling fans to rotate counter-clockwise in summer to pull hot air toward the ceiling and clockwise in winter to push it down.
+Set your ceiling fans to rotate counter-clockwise in summer to push air straight down helping to create a cooling effect and clockwise in winter to pull cool air up.
+In warmer weather, set the fan speed high and in cooler weather it works best on low.
 Ceiling fans can also be used complement other cooling types, so checking they rotate in the correct direction can make a world of difference to the temperature of your home.

 5. Close doors and seal gaps